Deep learning analysis of imaging and metabolomic data to accelerate antibiotic discovery against antimicrobial resistance

 • Novel synthetic compounds

 Promising candidates with novel MoA will be tested against drug-resistant clinical isolates and against a future pandemic 'pathogen X'.
-This demonstrates our pipeline as an AI-powered solution for achieving higher productivity in antibiotic discovery.
+This will demonstrate our pipeline as an AI-powered solution for achieving higher productivity in antibiotic discovery.

 AI4AMR will provide the community with a new pipeline to efficiently screen large compound libraries to identify novel antibiotics and define their MoA and target, helping directly to combat AMR.